Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Seattle has seven wins against the spread in 13 games this year.

-- Seattle's games this season have hit the over on four of 13 set point totals (30.8%).
+- The Seahawks covered the spread in their only game when underdogs by 5.5 points or more.

-- The Seahawks average 20.9 points per game, comparable to the 22.5 the Rams surrender.
+- Seattle's games this season have gone over the point total in 30.8% of its opportunities (four times in 13 games with a set point total).

-- When Seattle scores more than 22.5 points, it is 5-1 against the spread and 5-1 overall.
+- When Seattle records more than 22.5 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Seattle picks up over 338.8 yards, the team is 2-3 against the spread and 2-3 overall.
+- Seattle is 2-3 against the spread and 2-3 overall when the team piles up over 347.1 yards.

-- The Seahawks have turned the ball over 10 times, seven fewer times than the Rams have forced turnovers (17).
+- This season the Seahawks have 10 turnovers, nine fewer than the Rams have takeaways (19).

 Home and road insights